-- Make the skincare swap.
-Your skin is your largest organ, and it absorbs a lot of what you put on it, good or bad.
+- Make the clean skincare swap.
+Your skin is your largest organ, and it absorbs what you put on it, good or bad.
 That’s why ingredient safety is so crucial, especially for pregnant moms and babies.
-Swap out potentially harmful conventional baby care and skincare with nontoxic products for baby and mom.
-Pipette’s formulas are safer because we banned over 2000 potentially harmful ingredients from our products, and use only super-clean ingredients that actually nourish and replenish skin.
+Swap out potentially harmful conventional baby care and skincare with nontoxic products for the entire family.
+Pipette’s formulas are safer because we ban over 2000 potentially harmful ingredients from our products, and use only super-clean ingredients that actually nourish and replenish skin.
 Want to check the toxicity of other skincare products you own?
 Check the Environmental Working Group’s Skin Deep database, which scientifically analyzes over 70,000 personal care products and gives each one a safety grade.
 (Ours get the highest possible safety ratings!)

 Enough already, plastic

 Sometimes it feels like the fight against the ever-present plastic in our lives is like a battle against the White Walkers: the plastic just keeps coming.
 But small changes can really add up.

 - Ditch the plastic wrap.
 We know this is a hard one—plastic cling film just works so damn well!—but we’ve been loving Bee’s Wrap Made from beeswax and organic cotton, it’s reusable, washable, and compostable, and functions just as well for wrapping up cheese or covering the tops of bowls.